shathwik200/AI-Agents/README.md

 # Python Mentor

-**Python Tutor Mentor** is an interactive, AI-powered Python tutoring agent designed to guide users through Python programming concepts, debugging, and core topics with clear examples—all within an engaging chat-based interface.
+**Python Mentor** is an interactive, AI-powered Python tutoring agent designed to guide users through Python programming concepts, debugging, and core topics with clear examples—all within an engaging chat-based interface.
 Built using the Groq API, this tool maintains session history, provides context-aware responses, and uses an object-oriented design for easy customization and scalability.

-Whether you're a beginner learning Python or an experienced developer looking for quick guidance, Python Tutor Mentor is here to help!
+Whether you're a beginner learning Python or an experienced developer looking for quick guidance, Python Mentor is here to help!

 ---